wlaur/encomp/docs/usage.rst

     # this is not the result we're after, °C is offset by 273.15 K
     Q(4.19, 'kJ/kg/K') * Q(5, '°C').to('K') # 1165.4485 kJ/kg

-    # the degree step for °C is equal to 1 K
     Q(4.19, 'kJ/kg/K') * Q(5, 'delta_degC') # 20.95 kJ Δ°C/(K kg)
     Q(4.19, 'kJ/kg/K') * Q(5, 'K') # 20.95 kJ/kg